Bernoulli and self-destructive percolation on non-amenable graphs: Proofs

 Although similar to the proof of Theorem~1.1 of \cite{BLPS}, we sketch the proof of Proposition~\ref{p.helpprop1} for completeness.
-The main tool therein is the mass transport principle, and unimodularity is assumed for that purpose.
+The main tool therein is the mass-transport principle, and unimodularity is assumed for that purpose.
 The proof will be divided into two cases, depending on whether $p$ is in the regime of a unique or of multiple infinite clusters.
 We remark that in the case that $p_c<p_u$, it suffices to consider the case of infinitely many infinite clusters.
-Indeed, this is conjectured to be the case for all transitive non-amenable graphs.
+Indeed, we recall that this was in~\cite{bensch96} conjectured to be the case for all transitive non-amenable graphs.

 The proof for the regime of infinitely many infinite clusters will indirectly assume non-amenability in the following sense: There is at most one infinite cluster for Bernoulli percolation on a connected, transitive and amenable graph almost surely, due to the argument of Burton and Keane~\cite{burkea89}.
 In the regime of a unique infinite cluster, the proof will use the following characteristic feature of non-amenable graphs found in~\cite{BLPS}.